willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 #### Steps to implement MFA

 - **Enable MFA for all users**: Ensure that MFA is enabled for all users in your organization.
 This can be done through the Microsoft 365 admin center.
-To learn more, see [Set up multifactor authentication for Microsoft 365](/security-and-compliance/set-up-multi-factor-authentication).
+To learn more, see [Set up multifactor authentication for Microsoft 365](/microsoft-365/admin/security-and-compliance/set-up-multi-factor-authentication).
 - **Configure Conditional Access policies**: Set up conditional access policies to enforce MFA based on user risk, location, and device compliance.
 For a tutorial, see [Secure user sign-in events with Microsoft Entra multifactor authentication](/entra/identity/authentication/tutorial-enable-azure-mfa)
 - **Educate users**: Provide training and resources to help users understand the importance of MFA and how to use it effectively.

 ### Audit logging

 Audit logging is essential for tracking and monitoring activities within your Microsoft 365 environment.
 It helps administrators detect and respond to potential security incidents and ensures compliance with regulatory requirements.
+To learn more, see [Audit logging and monitoring overview](/compliance/assurance/assurance-audit-logging).

 #### Steps to implement audit logging